realrkennedy/kidschores-ha-dashboard/files/release_notes/kcd_0.3.4-release-notes.md

 ---
 ## 🔤 Improved Special Character Handling
-Uses a **built-in Home Assistant function** for better name normalization across languages.
+Found a **built-in Home Assistant function** that could be used for better name normalization across languages rather than the prior regex replacements approach I was trying to use.

 ---